-- Within the neighboring Sofitel resort (100m north) are Cucina (classy Italian), Kwee Zeen (contemporary Chinese), and Toya Beach Bar & Grill (buffets and barbeques).
+- Sofitel – The neighboring resort (100m north) features Cucina (classy Italian), Kwee Zeen (contemporary Chinese), and Toya Beach Bar & Grill (buffets and barbecues).

-- At the Westin, 100m south, are Velada Tapas Bar & Kitchen (dinner only, with live jazz nightly), Ikan Beachfront Restaurant & Bar (seafood on a shady terrace), and Prego (popular and family-focused Italian bistro).
+- Westin – 100m south at Westin are Velada Tapas Bar & Kitchen (dinner only, with live jazz nightly), Ikan Beachfront Restaurant & Bar (seafood on a shady terrace), and Prego (popular and family-focused Italian bistro).

 At the Bali Collection mall, accessible via the road (1 km), beach (700m), or shuttle bus, are many choices, including:

-- Bali Collection is a delightful outdoor mall in Nusa Dua, with department stores, cavernous souvenir shops, and abundant cafés/bars.
+- Bali Collection – Delightful outdoor mall in Nusa Dua, with department stores, cavernous souvenir shops, and abundant cafés/bars.
 About 700m south via the beach, 1 km via the road, or take the free hourly shuttle bus provided by the mall.